 It’s also worth noting and accommodating websites that are accessed via mobile devices without a touch screen.

 Leave the confines of your home or workplace and reliable WiFi may be hard to come by.
-And data costs money.
+Data costs money.
 More so in some countries than in others, but a considerable amount nonetheless.
 Don’t even get started on roaming charges.
 Loading large websites and complex media elements can burn a hole in the same pockets where people keep their phones.

 Mobi Site Necessities